Linda has many interests, including finance, reading, learning, cooking, and traveling. She enjoys researching history and writing.

 - Molasses would ferment causing pressure to the inside of the tank.
 This would be like putting too much air or gas in a balloon, which would cause the balloon to pop.

 - It was built very cheaply and quickly built with no safety inspections.

-- Was never properly tested using water to find leaks.
+- Was never properly tested by using water to find and repair leaks.

 Flood of Molasses Documentary